Partial Nail Avulsion

 • The chemical will be neutralized, and a sterile dressing will be applied to the toe

-You might be wondering, “wouldn’t there be a gap between the remaining nail and the skin?”.
+You might be wondering, “Wouldn’t there be a gap between the remaining nail and the skin?”.
 Yes, that is correct.
 However, this is the same as a wisdom tooth extraction, the gap will close once the wound has healed.

-Ingrown Toenail Treatment Singapore - Straits Podiatry
+Ingrown Toenail Surgery in Singapore (partial nail avulsion) - Straits Podiatry

-What Is The Expected Recovery Time?
+What Is The Expected Recovery Time After Partial Nail Avulsion?

 The expected recovery for partial nail avulsion with chemical matrixectomy is between 2 to 4 weeks and is highly dependent on the age and health of the individual.
 Physical activity should be avoided following the procedure until otherwise advised.